Everything you need to know about how to make sure your clients are paying their invoices on time and how to deal with those that don't.

-Each month represents a slide backwards in your finances.
-The credit card you used last month to buy groceries is maxed out, and you are in the middle of high level negotiations to have your power turned back on.
-Meanwhile your refrigerator is as empty as your bank account, and you are receiving threatening letters from your mortgage lender.
+Each month represents a slide backward in your finances.
+The credit card you used last month to buy groceries is maxed out and you are in the middle of high-level negotiations to have your power turned back on.
+Meanwhile, your refrigerator is as empty as your bank account and you are receiving threatening letters from your mortgage lender.
 You are so underwater on your mortgage payments that if you could afford it you would consider buying snorkeling gear.

 Power of Sale…